 - A. General: Clean Project site and work areas daily, including common areas.
-Coordinate progress cleaning for joint-use areas where more than one installer has worked.
 Enforce requirements strictly.
-Dispose of materials lawfully. - 1.
-Comply with requirements in NFPA 241 for removal of combustible waste materials and debris. - 2.
+Dispose of materials lawfully. - Comply with requirements in NFPA 241 for removal of combustible waste materials and debris. - 2.
+Do not hold waste materials more than seven days during normal weather or three days if the temperature is expected to rise above 80 deg F (27 deg C). - 3.
 Containerize hazardous and unsanitary waste materials separately from other waste.
-Mark containers appropriately and dispose of legally, according to regulations. - 3.
-Site is an occupied site.
-Ensure that no materials remain exposed at any time that can be considered hazardous to the residents or staff. - B. Separation: Separate residents and staff from construction at all times.
-Provide physical separation in order to prevent residents from entering construction areas.
-Provide physical separation necessary to protect residents from dusts and other construction chemicals. - C. Site: Maintain Project site free of waste materials and debris. - D. Work Areas: Clean areas where work is in progress to the level of cleanliness necessary for proper execution of the Work. - 1.
+Mark containers appropriately and dispose of legally, according to regulations.

+- a.
+Use containers intended for holding waste materials of type to be stored. - 4.
+Coordinate progress cleaning for joint-use areas where Contractor and other contractors are working concurrently. - B. Site: Maintain Project site free of waste materials and debris. - C. Work Areas: Clean areas where work is in progress to the level of cleanliness necessary for proper execution of the Work. - 1.
 Remove liquid spills promptly. - 2.
-Where dust would impair proper execution of the Work, broom-clean or vacuum the entire work area, as appropriate. - 3.
-Continuously monitor production of dust and control for resident and staff safety.
-Provide temporary enclosures or partitions in order to protect residents and staff from the health and comfort effects of dust and debris. - E. Installed Work: Keep installed work clean.
+Where dust would impair proper execution of the Work, broom-clean or vacuum the entire work area, as appropriate. - D. Installed Work: Keep installed work clean.
 Clean installed surfaces according to written instructions of manufacturer or fabricator of product installed, using only cleaning materials specifically recommended.
-If specific cleaning materials are not recommended, use cleaning materials that are not hazardous to health or property and that will not damage exposed surfaces. - F. Concealed Spaces: Remove debris from concealed spaces before enclosing the space. - G. Exposed Surfaces in Finished Areas: Clean exposed surfaces and protect as necessary to ensure freedom from damage and deterioration at time of Substantial Completion. - H. Waste Disposal: Burying or burning waste materials on-site will not be permitted.
-Washing waste materials down sewers or into waterways will not be permitted. - I. During handling and installation, clean and protect construction in progress and adjoining materials already in place.
-Apply protective covering where required to ensure protection from damage or deterioration at Substantial Completion. - J. Clean and provide maintenance on completed construction as frequently as necessary through the remainder of the construction period.
-Adjust and lubricate operable components to ensure operability without damaging effects.

-K. Limiting Exposures: Supervise construction operations to assure that no part of the construction, completed or in progress, is subject to harmful, dangerous, damaging, or otherwise deleterious exposure to building residents, staff, or construction personnel during the construction period.
+If specific cleaning materials are not recommended, use cleaning materials that are not hazardous to health or property and that will not damage exposed surfaces. - E. Concealed Spaces: Remove debris from concealed spaces before enclosing the space. - F. Exposed Surfaces in Finished Areas: Clean exposed surfaces and protect as necessary to ensure freedom from damage and deterioration at time of Substantial Completion. - G. Waste Disposal: Do not bury or burn waste materials on-site.
+Do not wash waste materials down sewers or into waterways.
+Comply with waste disposal requirements in Section 015000 "Temporary Facilities and Controls." - H. During handling and installation, clean and protect construction in progress and adjoining materials already in place.
+Apply protective covering where required to ensure protection from damage or deterioration at Substantial Completion. - I. Clean and provide maintenance on completed construction as frequently as necessary through the remainder of the construction period.
+Adjust and lubricate operable components to ensure operability without damaging effects. - J. Limiting Exposures: Supervise construction operations to assure that no part of the construction, completed or in progress, is subject to harmful, dangerous, damaging, or otherwise deleterious exposure during the construction period.